vorti2/merge-and-display/README.md

 Nodejs program, that solves the following task:

-Implement a function MERGE which receives a list of intervals and returns a list of intervals as a result.
+Implement a function MERGE which receives a list of intervals _given as JSON array_ and returns a list of intervals as a result.
 In the result all overlapping intervals shall be remembered.
 All non-overlapping intervals remain untouched.

 Example: